FourtyTwo/onion-42-blockchain-explorer/README.md

-# Onion Monero Blockchain Explorer
+# Onion 42 Blockchain Explorer

-Currently available Monero blockchain explorers have several limitations which are of special importance to privacy-oriented users:

- - they use JavaScript,
+Based upon the very robust and well made [Monero Onion Blockchain Explorer](https://github.com/moneroexamples/onion-monero-blockchain-explorer)

+   Features:

+ - No Javascript usage
- - have images which might be used for [cookieless tracking](http://lucb1e.com/rp/cookielesscookies/),
+ - No images which can be used for [cookieless tracking](http://lucb1e.com/rp/cookielesscookies/),
- - track users activates through google analytics,
+ - Can't track users via Google analytics,
- - are closed sourced,
+ - Is open source,
- - are not available as hidden services,
+ - Can be deployed as a hidden service and is Onion Friendly,
- - do not support Monero testnet nor stagenet networks,
+ - Will support 42 testnet and stagenet in the future,
- - have limited JSON API.
+ - Robust JSON RPC API

-In this example, these limitations are addressed by development of an Onion Monero Blockchain Explorer.
-The example not only shows how to use Monero C++ libraries, but also demonstrates how to use:
+The 42 Blockchain explorer is ready to use with the core codebase, and gives examples on how to use the Monero/42 codebase as well as examples on using the following C++ libraries:

  - [crow](https://github.com/ipkn/crow) - C++ micro web framework
  - [mstch](https://github.com/no1msd/mstch) - C++ {{mustache}} templates